caixinyue/DNA_nunchuck_project/README.md

 "AnalyzeDataWithNunchuckNet.m" is a matlab program that uses NunchuckNet to analyze image sequences.

-For questions or associated programs, email Xinyue (Amber) Cai at xcai@physics.ucsb.edu
+For questions or related programs, email Xinyue (Amber) Cai at xcai@physics.ucsb.edu